 5. Natural Poultices

 A variety of natural anti-inflammatory ingredients can be found in your pantry.
 If you want to try a traditional poultice to help reduce swelling, consider turmeric, garlic, onion, castor oil, or olive oil.
 Gently heat any of these ingredients and apply to a sprained ankle, and then wrap the ankle in a bandage for several hours.
 Research on the effectiveness of anti-inflammatory foods is mixed, but these foods are unlikely to harm you and may promote healing.5

 After an ankle sprain injury, many people ask the same types of questions, primarily about how long it takes to recover and how to speed up the process.
 Some of the most frequently asked questions include:

 How long should it take to heal from a sprained ankle?

 There is no single answer to this question because how long it should take to heal from a sprained ankle depends on a number of factors.
-The severity of the injury, how much rest you get after the injury, the treatment approaches you take, and your overall health can influence how fast the healing process goes.
-That said, some general guidelines on healing time are:
+The severity of the injury, how much rest you get after the injury, the treatment approaches you take, and your overall health may influence how fast the healing process goes.
+In general, healing times are as follows:

 What helps a sprained ankle heal faster?

 All of the above-mentioned treatment options may support healing after an ankle sprain.
 In addition to these approaches, staying off the affected leg and wearing a supportive brace may help immobilize the ankle joint and allow the damaged tissues to heal.
 Because your body is doing a lot of work to repair itself, getting ample rest, staying hydrated, and eating a balanced diet may help ensure that your body has what it needs to heal.1